 Switzerland

-General Enquiries email: nathalie.wuyts@agroscope.admin.ch (national coordinator)
+General enquiries email: nathalie.wuyts@agroscope.admin.ch (national coordinator)

 The Swiss Plant Phenotyping Network (SPPN): A Gateway to EMPHASIS